sytabaresa/kingly/README.md

   - (the previous conditions ensure that there is always a way down the hierarchy for compound states, and that way is always taken when entering the compound state, and the descent process always terminate)
+- the machine does not perform any effects
   - guards, action factories are pure functions
     - as such exceptions while running those functions are fatal, and will not be caught
-- eventless transitions must progress the state machine
-  - at least one guard must be fulfilled, otherwise we would remain forever in the same state
-- eventless self-transitions must modify the extended state
-  - lest we loop forever (a real blocking infinite loop)
-  - note that there is not really a strong rationale for eventless self-transition, I recommend just staying away from it.
-- eventless transitions must not be contradicted by event-ful transitions
-  - they must be the only transition defined for a given origin control state and triggering event
-- to a (from, event) couple, there can only correspond one row in the `transitions` array of the state machine
-- cannot have non-determinstic transitions
-  - A -ev> B and A < OUTER_A with OUTER_A -ev>C !! : there are two valid transitions triggered by
-   `ev`.
-While it is possible to decide deterministically which transition should proceed, this unduely complicated the input testing generation so we forbid non-deterministic transitions
-  - NOTE TO SELF: absolutely write that contract
   - `updateState :: ExtendedState -> ExtendedStateUpdates -> ExtendedState` must be a pure function
    (this is important in particular for the tracing mechanism which triggers two execution of this function with the same parameters)

-- all action factories must fill in the `updates` and `outputs` property (no syntax sugar)
-  - NO_OUTPUT must be used to indicate the absence of outputs
-- there cannot be two transitions with the same `(from, event, predicate)` - sameness defined for predicate by referential equality
+[^x]: There are however semantics which allow such transitions, thus possibilitating event bubbling.

 ## `create_state_machine :: FSM_Def -> Settings -> FSM`
 ### Description